Trade Mark Lawyers And Registration

 Trademarks and service marks are types of intellectual property that companies use to identify their products and services, and to distinguish themselves from other companies.
 Trademarks and service marks can be sounds, words, slogans, logos and other designs used in branding that uniquely identify a company’s products and/or services.

 Trademarks and service marks are governed by federal law, state law and common law, so it is important to have a full clearance search performed by an intellectual property attorney in order to avoid any infringement issues or other disputes.
-At Livingston Law, we have experience handling all types of trademark and service mark issues.
+At Henderson Franklin, we have experience handling all types of trademark and service mark issues.
 From our offices in Naples, Fort Myers and Sarasota we represent clients throughout Florida and across the country in these types of cases.

 In general terms, the first person to register a domain name owns it.
 Under federal law, however, the first user of a trademark or service mark may have superior rights to a domain name.